You want your personal statement to be spot on? Here’s how.

 Think about why you’re writing a personal statement.
 It essentially lets you add all the things that didn’t fit into your application that you want people to know.
 Focus on the successes you’ve had and the skills you can bring to your university studies.

 Admissions tutors will be looking for specific elements in your personal statement.
-Alongside language and structure, they’ll also want to see evidence of motivation, commitment, leadership, teamwork and communication.
+Alongside language and structure, they’ll also want to see evidence of motivation, academic ability, skills, experiences and outside interest.

 4. Be honest, be yourself